worktheclock/replit.github.io/Teams/PinboardProject.md

         tags: newTags,
     };

-    //<!-- add newCard to your existing card array -->

     cards = [...cards, newCard];
     appendData(cards);

-    //<!-- set modal display to none to close the modal -->

     newCardModal.style.display = "none";
 }
 ```
 The above function will take the input from the user, correctly format it with a unique id, add it to our collection and close the modal.

+Specifically the code:

+1. Gets the new image source and saves it in the variable `newImgSrc`.
+2. Separates the tag values with the Javasript `split()` function.
+3. Creates a unique ID by getting the last ID in the existing array and adding one.
+4. Creates a `newCard` variable that stores the new data in the same format as in the existing `pins.json` format.
+5. Adds a `newCard` to your existing card array.
+6. Sets the modal display to `none` to close the modal.

 ## Where next?